cypj2011-creator/MyMalaysiaCare./README.md

 🌏 Live Site
 https://cypj2011-creator.github.io/MyMalaysiaCare./

+Coded in VSC published in github for more tidy code and publishing.

 Features
 AI Recycling Scanner (/recycle)
 Upload or capture a photo of an item and get instant analysis: category, whether it's recyclable, disposal instructions, and a relevant eco fact.
 Powered by Google Gemini 2.5 Flash vision API.